benjamine/jsondiffpatch/docs/formatters.md

 Html can be generated sever-side the same way, just remember to include (or embed) `/src/formatters/html.css` when rendering.

+For help using this in react, check [usage in react](./react.md) doc.

 ## Annotated JSON

 This will render the original JSON delta in html, with annotations aside explaining the meaning of each part.
 This attempts to make the JSON delta format self-explained.